brendenpalmer/es8-polyfill/README.md

 ## Documentation

-To serve the docs run the following:
+To build and serve the documentation run the following:

 ```
 gulp serve:docs